Fijxu/BooyahDocs/docs/users/daily-logins.md

 # Daily Logins

+Request Method: GET

-* */api/v3/users/`userID`/followers/daily-logins* = Some info about the daily login of YOUR user, you can't view other users daily-login info and streaks
+* */users/`userID`/followers/daily-logins* = Some info about the daily login of YOUR user, you can't view other users daily-login info and streaks
   * Response Example:

      ```js